Seminar

 4/9/2024 Joseph Zackular Department of Pathology and Laboratory Medicine, University of Pennsylvania Pathogen-Microbiota Interactions during Clostridioides difficile Infection Joe Sorg

-4/16/2024 William Prinz Department of Cell Biology, UT Southwestern TBA Larry Griffing
+4/16/2024 William Prinz Department of Cell Biology, UT Southwestern A novel mechanism of regulating plasma membrane fluidity and function requires bridge-like lipid transport proteins Larry Griffing

 Fall 2023